netifi-proteus/proteus-spring/demos/springboot-demo/README.md

 # springboot-demo
-An example of how easy it is to orchestrate interactions between multiple microservices with [Netifi Proteus](https://www.netifi.com).
+An example of how easy it is to orchestrate interactions between multiple [Spring Boot](https://spring.io/projects/spring-boot) microservices using [Netifi Proteus](https://www.netifi.com).

 The example works as follows: